 JonnaKangas © TOMMI TUOMI/OTAVAMEDIA

 Dr. Jonna Kangas is a Senior Lecturer of early childhood education in the Faculty of Educational Science, University of Helsinki, Finland.
-She has a background of researcher and teacher trainer and has research experience from education science, especially early childhood education since year 2010.
-She has worked as a researcher in the Playful learning center, University of Helsinki as well as in two state funded projects of developing early education in Finland: In a project, funded by the ministry of Social and Health affairs, the aim was defining key elements of children’s participation and understand the pedagogical support children’ participation in ECE settings in years 2010–2011.
-In the National ECE assessment project by the Finnish Higher Education Evaluation Council and the Finnish Education Evaluation Council, funded by the Ministry of Education, the quality of Finnish teacher education and the future reflections and development issues.
-She has also worked in research related duties during my post as a University Instructor in the University of Tampere in 2012–2015.
-Through the research related work Dr. Kangas aims to develop the early childhood education as an ongoing cycle of development and chance where the goals and practices are dynamically moving to meet the needs and interests of child, parents and educators.
+She has a background in research and teacher training and has research experience in education science, especially early childhood education since 2010.
+She has worked as a researcher in the Playful Learning Center, University of Helsinki as well as in two state funded projects for developing early education in Finland.
+In a project, funded by the ministry of Social and Health affairs, the aim was defining key elements of children’s participation and understanding the pedagogical support children’ participation in ECE settings in years 2010–2011.
+In the National ECE assessment project by the Finnish Higher Education Evaluation Council and the Finnish Education Evaluation Council, funded by the Ministry of Education, assessing the quality of Finnish teacher education and future reflections and development issues.
+She has also worked in research related duties during her post as a University Instructor in the University of Tampere in 2012–2015.
+Through research related work Dr. Kangas aims to develop the early childhood education as an ongoing cycle of development where the goals and practices are dynamically moving to meet the needs and interests of child, parents and educators.

-Dr. Kangas has strong experience from teacher education and she has been training teachers in master’s program in University of Helsinki and University of Tampere and conducted in-service teacher training with several municipalities in Finland to develop teachers’ professional knowledge and competence.
+Dr. Kangas has strong experience in teacher education and she has been training teachers in Master’s programme at the University of Helsinki and University of Tampere and conducted in-service teacher training with several municipalities in Finland to develop teachers’ professional knowledge and competence.
 As a teacher trainer she shares her enthusiastic views and research findings about play-based learning with students through workshops and practical assignments.
-She believes that while play is natural to children, playful learning won’t be automatic and teachers need to develop skills and methods to both understand play and being able to use and support it in their class.
-Dr. Kangas makes research about play through participatory methodology, working close to children and teachers in ECE centres.
-She believes that children’s voice and choice should be heard in education and that children are active agents and makers of their own learning.
-She has also worked as a teacher and vice director in a private kindergarten in Helsinki area.
+She believes that whilst play is natural to children, playful learning won’t be automatic and teachers need to develop skills and methods to both understand play and be able to use and support it in their class.
+Dr. Kangas continues to research play through participatory methodology, working closely with children and teachers in ECE centres.
+She believes that children’s voices and personal choice should be heard in education and that children are active agents and makers of their own learning.
+She has also worked as a teacher and vice director in a private kindergarten in the Helsinki area.
 Dr Kangas is a cabinet member of the Early Childhood Education Association in Finland (ECEAF).

-In her research work Dr. Kangas is designed and conducted research focusing on practices and pedagogies.
+In her research work Dr. Kangas has designed and conducted research focusing on practices and pedagogies.
 The findings are reported in international scientific journals of Taylor and Francis, Elsevier, Springer and Sage.
-Her research related skills included designing, conducting and analysing large surveys about teachers’ conceptions about daily pedagogics in ECE, children’s interviews about their role and chances to express initiatives and make choices, observation research about children’s play in ECE institutions’ time-space pathways, research about development projects in ECE settings and research about mentoring ECE teachers’ relational agency in online platform.
+Her research-related skills included designing, conducting and analysing large surveys about teachers’ conceptions of daily pedagogics in ECE, children’s interviews about their lives, choices and initiatives, observation research about children’s play in ECE institutions’ time-space pathways, research about development projects in ECE settings and research about mentoring ECE teachers’ relational agency in online platform.

 Dr. Kangas is an experienced public performer and teacher trainer.
-In her academic courses as well as public talks she combines theoretical understanding with practical examples and cultural insight about school culture through socio-constructive methodology.
-Dr. Kangas is an expert of teaching methodologies in Nordic countries and has a deep understanding about transforming Finnish teacher expertise to other countries and cultures.
+In her academic courses as well as public talks she combines theoretical understanding with practical examples and cultural insight into school culture through socio-constructive methodology.
+Dr. Kangas is an expert in teaching methodologies in Nordic countries and has a deep understanding about transforming Finnish teacher expertise to other countries and cultures.